kagg-design/kagg-fast-post-generator/readme.txt

 = 1.4.0 =
 * Added generation of comments, with hierarchy.
-* Improved posts generation, now with random date and author.
+* Improved posts' generation, now with random date and author.
 * Added generation of users.

 = 1.3.1 =